 A slightly longer, but more scenic route is accessed from the Six Mile Canyon Road.
 Once in Virginia City, look for signs to Six Mile Canyon Road.
 This is a narrow paved road that leads from Highway 341 to US Highway 50 in the Dayton Valley.

-An alternative route is from the south via US 50 in Dayton,take Sutro Tunnel Road until passing neighborhoods.
+An alternative route is from the south via US 50 in Dayton.
+Take Sutro Tunnel Road until passing neighborhoods.
 From there, you can hike up to the ridge between Emma Peak and Rose Peak.
 Grosh Peak can be reached in about 3 miles, and Kate Peak in 4 miles.
-You can head down Kate Peak and cross-country back to the starting point in a little over 6 miles.
+You can head down Kate Peak and cross-country back to the starting point in a little over 6 miles round trip.
 The total gain for the three peaks is about 2,450’.
 If adding Emma Peak, you add another mile and gain another 615’.

 The shortest primary route is very direct.
 From the parking area, hike up the road towards the ridge.
 The road peters out as you gain 400’ in ½ mile to the ridge just below Mount Grosh.
 Kate Peak is another 0.6 miles away.
 Mount Grosh is a similar distance, abeit the other direction.
 All three summits can be reached in 4 miles round trip, gaining about 1,700’ total for the trip.
-Add Mount Emma for another 700’ total and 6miles round trip.For the longer route, once at the parking area, get back on the paved road and take a left, following it for just under ½ mile until you reach a dirt road on the right, with a metal gate.
+Add Mount Emma for another 700’ total and 6 miles round trip.For the longer route, once at the parking area, get back on the paved road and take a left, following it for just under ½ mile until you reach a dirt road on the right, with a metal gate.
 Walk around the metal gate and follow the road for about ¼ mile until it makes a 180 degree turn.
 You will see another road on the left just below it.
 This is the road to take up the into the mountains.
 Once on this road, follow it for about ¾ miles and there is another road cutting uphill on the right.
 Take this road as it heads west.
 It will eventually turn around and head back uphill, and cuts towards a ridge between Rose Peak on the left and Mount Grosh on the right.
 It ends at a t-junction with another dirt road.
 Take a right on this road and follow it to the base of Mount Grosh.
 Try to approach from the right side, as opposed to the left, because the right side gets more sun, and should have less snow in winter and less mud in spring.
 It is about 370’ up the slope to reach Mount Grosh.
-Once atop Mount Grosh head down to the saddle between it and Rose Peak, which is about 6070’.
-Walk straight up Rose Peak, which should take about 10 minutes or so.
+It is a mile further to Kate Peak.
+On the way back from Kate Peak you can take a dirt trail/minor road which bypasses Mount Grosh and leads towards the saddle between it and Rose Peak, which is about 6070’.
+Walk straight up Rose Peak which has some brush, but it is manageable.

 To descend, go back to the saddle, and back the way you came.
-This is about a 6 mile round trip hike, with a total elevation gain of about 1350’.
+This is about a 8 mile round trip hike, with a total elevation gain of about 1600’ to get all three summits.
 You can add on Emma Peak by descending to the saddle and back to the road.
 You would descend the face of Emma Peak on the return.
 Emma Peak adds only another ½ miles net because the descent is quicker once on top of Emma Peak.
 Emma Peak adds another 620’ of elevation gain.